Old English Sheepdog: The Gentle Giant of the Canine World

 Breed Group and Temperament

 The Old English Sheepdog is classified as a member of the Herding Group by major kennel clubs, such as the American Kennel Club (AKC) and the United Kingdom Kennel Club (UKC).
-Herding dogs are known for their intelligence, trainability, and herding instincts, and the OES fits this mold perfectly.
+Herding dogs are known for their intelligence, trainability, and herding instincts, and the OES fits this mould perfectly.

 Old English Sheepdogs are renowned for their friendly and affectionate nature.
 They are known to be excellent family dogs, often forming strong bonds with children.
 Their loyalty and protective instincts make them great companions and watchdogs.
 While they may appear somewhat aloof at first, they are generally quite social and thrive on human interaction.